4rokis/ReactPhaser/Readme.md

   </Switch>
 </Router>
 ```
-You are then able to specify scenes that do not explicitly need Phaser.
+Combined with Phaser this allows us to update Phaser states/scenes according to URL or route to scenes that don't use Phaser at all.
-LogIn page is a great example.
-Two input fields with submit button is a piece of cake in React.
+LogIn page would be a great example, two input fields with submit button is a piece of cake in React.

-As for the scenes that use Phaser.
+When it comes to Phaser/React scenes shouldComponentUpdate() should always return false.

 ```
 public shouldComponentUpdate(): boolean {
   return false;
 }
 ```

-Is a need.
+Otherwise React might restart Phaser occasionaly.

-Only thing missing is a place to hook up phaser canvas.
+The only thing missing is a place to hook up phaser canvas.

 ```
 public render(): JSX.Element {